pnashmsft/chatbot-ui/README.md

 1. Login to the Azure Container Registry `docker login <container-url-lowercase>`
 1. Build the docker image locally `docker build -t azuregovchat-ui .`
 1. Tag the docker image locally `docker tag azuregovchat-ui [container-reg-name].azurecr.io/azuregovchat-ui`
-1. Push the image to the ACR `docker image push azuregovchat-ui`
+1. Push the image to the ACR `docker image push [container-reg-name].azurecr.io/azuregovchat-ui`
 1. Go to the webapp and Update the following configuration parameters
     * AZURE_APIM_KEY (if using APIM to front AOAI)
     * AZURE_DEPLOYMENT_ID (The name of the deployment in AOAI)